Kids Sports Coaching Introduction

 Being an active family starts with you as a parent being active and setting a good example.
 As sports professionals here in Dubai one thing that we see that limits children’s ability here in the UAE is the lack of time that they spend playing sports outside of formal coaching sessions.

-A great way to combat this is to have family days out at outdoor spaces and take some sports equipment along with you to play as a family, some great places to meet Mushrif Park, Safa Park and Kitebeach.
+A great way to combat this is to have family days out at outdoor spaces and take some sports equipment along with you to play as a family.
+Some great places to meet to play sports like Football and Cricket are Mushrif Park, Safa Park and Kitebeach.
 Inviting friends to join you can even turn into or small sided game or if you are stuck for someone to ask consider sites like Meet Up which are great places to meet other families wanting to stay active.